KIrynaW/coast-keepers-project/README.md

   - After the mission statement, there is an outline about activities of the organisation that can be attractive to the user, further intising them to the cause.
   - A round image border is used to make the image stand out against the text.
-  - The backround of the text is white and part of it is hidden behind the image to create an attractive design feature.
+  - The background of the text is white and part of it is hidden behind the image to create an attractive design feature.
   - As the screen stretches the images expand on the page.

      ![Index Page Activities Section](docs/readme-images/activities-feature.jpg)